pharo-open-documentation/pharo-wiki/General/CodingConventions.md

 Pharo is full of implicit coding conventions.

-This page aims to document all those conventions to help newcomers to write Pharo code following the community's idioms.
+This page aims to document all those conventions to help newcomers write Pharo code as per the community's idioms.

 ## Tests conventions

 Pharo has some conventions when it comes to tests.
-This section covers them.
+This section covers those.

 **Package name**

-It is common to store tests in a separated package rather than in the package of the tested classes.
+It is preferred to store tests in a separate package rather than in the package of the tested classes.
 The name of this package should be `NameOfOriginalPackage-Tests`.

 For example, if one wants to add tests to `Material-Design-Lite-Core`, the tests should be in a package called `Material-Design-Lite-Core-Tests`.